bovinehero/new-employee-quiz/README.md

 ![Mockup image](docs/images/git-header.png)
 > TODO: get from amiresponsive
+> TODO: move the nojs workflow into the noscript

 [Live Site](https://bovinehero.com/vm-order-generator/index.html) is hosted on github pages with a custom DNS CNAME provided by Google DNS.